 “… [Lost… has] a very polished sound that suits their seemingly effortless radio-ready rock anthems perfectly… [It] should help… give them the national attention they… rightfully deserve.” – Justin Kreitzer

-“Lost in the Shadows” followed 2004’s “Far From the Current.” “… Current” aired from Seattle to Staten Island to satellite (XM Unsigned’s “most notable” and “most played” lists) on a near-zero budget and made its own mark in the music world:
+“Lost in the Shadows” followed 2004’s “Far From the Current.” “… Current” aired on then-emerging AAA stations from Seattle to Staten Island to satellite (XM Unsigned’s “most notable” and “most played” lists) on a near-zero budget and made its own mark in the music world:

 “Willamena… turn the Northern superiority complex against itself with devastating results in ‘Rock-n-Roll.”
 Dave Queen, Village Voice 9/26/05 re: “… Current”